tellmegen logo

 The star factor in our beauty, internally and externally.
 In recent years, the consumption of local, natural and unprocessed products has been reconsidered.
 This is happening due to the drastic increase in cardiovascular diseases, development of cancers and other general health problems.

 The human genome is sensitive to the nutritional environment, so that some genes can be modified in response to dietary components.
 Ingested foods contain a large number of biologically active substances, which can be beneficial but also detrimental to health.
 In this sense, several studies confirm a certain association between the diet ingested and the development of certain diseases.
-From tellmeGen we offer information and nutritional support thanks to the nutrigenetic report so that, through the results of your DNA test, you can know what diet to follow depending on how you metabolise macronutrients, the medication you take and your genetic predisposition to diseases.
+From tellmeGen we offer information and nutritional support thanks to the nutrigenetic report so that, through the results of your DNA test, you can know what diet to follow depending on how you metabolise macronutrients, the medication you take and your genetic vulnerability to health conditions.

 Sleeping hours and genetics